alexdmoss/alexos.dev/medium/02-What-I-Learnt-At-KubeCon-2019.md

 > This was definitely a community of platform builders using these tools as the raw blocks to build even better platforms, tailored for their own users (software developers).

-Many of these organisations also seem to have started from a place similar to ourselves (*"I need to go faster", "I need to put more powerful tools in the hands of our engineers"*) and they continue to face the same sort of challenges we do (*"how do I choose which option to go with?"*, *"how much do I do / get others to do / leave to product engineers?"*).
+Many of these organisations also seem to have started from a place similar to ourselves (*"I need to go faster", "I need to put more powerful tools in the hands of our engineers"*) and they continue to face the same sort of challenges we do (*"how do I choose which option to go with?"*, *"how much do I take on / get others to do / leave to product engineers?"*).
 We are clearly not alone in the questions we're facing.

 And of course, the onus is then on us to continue solving the next challenge, and the challenge after that.
 We should also be sure to stay on top of the best ways to build platforms, so this doesn't become stale and ineffective - a trap we've fallen into in the past.